NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/sip-specification/internal-sip-policy/intellectual-sip-scope/index.md

 Our more complex metadata management systems (e.g. Axiell Collections), are advanced asset management systems and describe the actual data object in technical detail using a *carrier* IE. The URN identifies the carrier IE, and in extension the SIP.

-Our MARC based metadata management systems (e.g. Alma), use the URN to *link* to the SIP and it's primary representation, while not actually describing the data object in the metadata management system.
-The URN identifies the SIP, but no the record holding it.
+Our MARC-based metadata management systems (e.g. Alma), use the URN to *link* to the SIP and it's primary representation, while not actually describing the data object in the metadata management system.
+The URN identifies the SIP, but not the record holding the URN.

 Using the smallest size of description has multiple positive side effects:
 - Package size is kept small